ray-project/ray/doc/source/ray-overview/index.md

 ## Ray AI Runtime Quick Start

+Ray AI Runtime (AIR) is an open-source, Python-based, domain-specific library that equips ML engineers, data scientists, and researchers with a scalable and unified toolkit for ML applications.
 To use Ray's AI Runtime install Ray with the optional extra `air` packages:

 ```
 pip install "ray[air]"